If you are using the Keto Zone Diet for weight loss then you are probably paying a lot of attention to how many carbohydrates you are consuming.

 This is not entirely accurate, however.
 When calculating carb intake for a ketogenic diet, we must actually pay attention to the number of net carbohydrates.

 The number of net carbohydrates is reached by subtracting the amount of fiber form the total carbohydrate count.
-Fiber is not actually absorbed by the body and therefore does not raise blood sugar.
+Keto fiber is not actually absorbed by the body and therefore does not raise blood sugar.

 So for our broccoli example, the 2.5 grams of fiber in broccoli must be subtracted from the 6 gram carbohydrate total.
 This means that 1 cup of broccoli actually has 3.5 grams of net carbs.
 So instead of a mere 3 cups of broccoli per day, you could actually consume 5 cups while still staying within the 20 gram per day limit.